-- d.
+- c.
+Creditors are valued at settlement value for both the Statutory Accounts and Solvency II. - d.
 Accruals and deferred income consist of both income received before the balance sheet date, but relating to a subsequent financial year, and charges relating to the current financial year, but payable in a subsequent financial year.
 They are valued at settlement value for both the Statutory Accounts and Solvency II. - e.
-For the purposes of Solvency II, an amount of EUR 1.11m was determined for the value of Deferred Tax Liabilities (DTL).
+For the purposes of Solvency II, an amount of EUR 8.63M was determined for the value of Deferred Tax Liabilities (DTL).
 This amount is presented net of relief from carried forward tax losses.
-The amount was calculated by applying the relevant tax rate for the company (28.69%) to the result of: - (i) Capital & Reserves on the Solvency II basis - (ii) Capital & Reserves on the Financial Statements Basis less (iii) Amount of tax losses carried forward subject to a floor of zero.
+The amount was calculated by applying the relevant tax rate for the company (28.69%) to the result of: - (i) Capital & Reserves on the Solvency II basis - less (ii) Capital & Reserves on the Financial Statements Basis - less (iii) Amount of tax losses carried forward subject to a floor of zero.